 About Me (In My Own Words)

-Thirty years ago, in 1987-88, I was treated for Hodgkin's Disease with radiation and chemotherapy.
+In 1987-88, I was treated for Hodgkin's Disease with radiation and chemotherapy.

 Thirty years later, at age 55, though very fit and very active, I developed severe aortic stenosis (AS) and was told I need a valve replacement.
-I also have moderate stenosis of the mitral valve, which is likely to progress.
+I also had moderate stenosis of the mitral valve, which is likely to progress.
 The doctors say I have a classic case of radiation heart disease.

 The surgery went well, with no complications.
 The OR at the Cleveland Clinic was a sight to behold, and Dr. Krishnaswamy is a master of his craft.
 My TAVR procedure was on a Monday morning and they sent me home Wednesday.
 With twilight sedation, I hoped I would remember the actual procedure, but even though they say I asked some questions, I don't remember anything after they started my IV.